-While we were busy soaking up the rays of an usually long summer, the year has sped along!
-And before you know it, it will be Christmas and then it’s time to start thinking about 2019’s big holiday.
+While we were busy soaking up the rays of an excellent summer, the year has sped along!
+And before you know it, it will be Christmas and then it’s time to start thinking about 2023’s big holiday.

 Even if the weather’s rubbish, there’s plenty of fun to be found in London.
 Come rain or shine, the capital always has something good up its sleeve to keep you busy.

-Far enough way to give you a taste of the exotic, but close enough to avoid the jet lag, the Cape Verde Islands are the perfect antidote to the British end-of-summer blues.
-After a six-hour flight, you’ll be welcomed by an average temperature of 25C and some of the best beaches in the Atlantic.
+Far away enough to give you a taste of the exotic, but close enough to avoid the jet lag, Cape Verde is the perfect antidote to the end-of-summer blues.
+After a six-hour flight, you’ll be welcomed by an average temperature of 26C and some of the best beaches in the Atlantic.

 If that isn’t enough to tempt you, the islands boast a unique mix of African, Portuguese and Brazilian culture, making it a beach break destination with a difference.

-Seville’s temperature sits at a pleasant 20C throughout November, keeping you warm but still comfortable when seeing the city’s sights.
+Seville’s temperatures reach pleasant highs of 20C throughout November, keeping you warm but still comfortable when seeing the city’s sights.

 It’s the heart of the Brazilian summer, the Copacabana is jumping and the caipirinhas – Brazil’s national cocktail – are flowing.
 With colourful cities such as Rio de Janeiro and Salvador providing the party and more beaches than you can count to recover on, you’ll have plenty to keep you busy, night and day.